Paris agreement on climate change: World reaction to US pullout

 Without mentioning the U.S. specifically, Li said that "China in recent years has stayed true to its commitment" and pointed out that his was one of the first countries to ratify the 2015 Paris Agreement.

-"We must reduce global warming," the leaders of Denmark, Finland, Iceland, Norway and Sweden said in a short, joint missive.
-"The effects are already visible in all parts of our planet."

-Abandoning the pact isolates the U.S. from a raft of international allies who spent years negotiating the accord to fight global warming and pollution by reducing carbon emissions.

 While traveling abroad last week, Trump was repeatedly pressed to stay in the deal by European leaders and Pope Francis.

 Withdrawing would leave the United States as one of just three countries outside the agreement.
 The other two are Syria and Nicaragua.

 Russia joined the chorus speaking out for the climate accord.
-Speaking to reporters on Thursday, a spokesman for President Vladimir Putin said Russia "thinks highly" of the accords and sees no alternative to it.
+Speaking to reporters on Thursday before Trump's decision was announced, a spokesman for President Vladimir Putin said Russia "thinks highly" of the accords and sees no alternative to it.

 Spokesman Dmitry Peskov added that its implementation will not be as effective "without the key signatories."

 Scientists say Earth is likely to reach more dangerous levels of warming sooner if the U.S. retreats from its pledge because America contributes so much to rising temperatures.
 Calculations suggest withdrawal could release up to 3 billion additional tons of carbon dioxide a year -- enough to melt ice sheets faster, raise seas higher and trigger more extreme weather.